antimof/UxPlay/README.txt

 **-as *audiosink*** chooses the GStreamer audiosink, instead of letting autoaudiosink pick it for you.
-Some audiosink choices are: pulsesink, alsasink, pipewiresink, osssink, oss4sink, jackaudiosink, a2dpsink, and osxaudiosink (for macOS).
+Some audiosink choices are: pulsesink, alsasink, pipewiresink, osssink, oss4sink, jackaudiosink, osxaudiosink (for macOS), wasapisink, directsoundsink (for Windows).
 Using quotes "..." might allow some parameters to be included with the audiosink name.
 (Some choices of audiosink might not work on your system.)

 **-as 0** (or just **-a**) suppresses playing of streamed audio, but displays streamed video.